The Journal

 Mental Wellness

-We recently had a suggestion to write a Johnstone’s Journal on the topic of ‘wellness’.
-A common view is that wellness encompasses seven dimensions: mental, physical, social, financial, spiritual, environmental, and vocational.
-These dimensions are interdependent and influence each other, and when one dimension of a person’s well-being is out of balance, the other dimensions are affected.
+A generation ago, we talked in whispers when a colleague went off work on “stress leave”.
+Today, we realize that wellness encompasses mental, physical, social, financial, spiritual, environmental, and vocational health.
+Commonly referred as “dimensions”, they are interdependent and influence each other, and when one dimension of a person’s well-being is out of balance, the other dimensions are affected.

-Mental wellness is a growing area of focus for group insurance plans, often addressed as part of the Employee and Family Assistance Plans (EFAPs).
-LifeWorks says it well: a comprehensive EFAP maintains the wellbeing, health and therefore, job performance of each employee.
+TELUS Health has identified the issue that over 50% of people leaders feel unprepared to address mental health issues in the workplace.
+Insurers are increasingly taking action; mental wellness is a growing area of focus for group insurance plans, often addressed as part of the Employee and Family Assistance Plans (EFAPs).
+A comprehensive EFAP can help to maintain the wellbeing, health and therefore, job performance of each employee.

-There are a number of strategies that employees are encouraged to use to enhance their mental wellness, including:
+There are several strategies that employees are encouraged to use to enhance their mental wellness, including:

 Internet-based Cognitive Behavioural Therapy (iCBT)